weaviate/weaviate-io/developers/weaviate/concepts/data.md

 "Paul Robin Krugman is an American economist and public intellectual, who is..."
 ] -->

-Following on our author example, Weaviate can store multiple authors like this:
+Weaviate stores multiple authors like this:

 ```json
 [{